How COP15's actions on biodiversity impact infrastructure investment

 - Your Chief Financial Officer has been active on the carbon markets to monetise carbon and biodiversity credits, a recurring source of income generated by the greening of your activities, and fully disclosed under the ISSB updated reporting standards.
 Things are looking good.

-In the next article, I will look further into financing biodiversity infrastructure investments and the scaling-up of mechanisms to mend our infrastructure and biodiversity gaps.
-To be notified when this article is published subscribe here.
+In the next article, Denis looks at financing biodiversity infrastructure investments and the scaling-up of mechanisms to mend our infrastructure and biodiversity gaps.